LittleGreyCells/escheme/README.md

 The utility of an extensible, lightweight, embedded dynamic language cannot be over-emphasized.
 One has the full scope of the underlying operating system and applications base to choose from for adding new capabities to escheme.
 Applications can be enhanced.
-Disparate applications and be integrated utilizing a scheme REP loop opened on a socket or secure tunnel.
+Disparate applications can be integrated utilizing a scheme REP loop opened on a socket or secure tunnel.
 Data types and structuring are solved (s-expressions).
-Values can be communicated.
+Values can be readily communicated.
 Programs as values can be sent and evaluated at their target location -- something more than RPC.